SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - Literals are the exact values of that value.
 - For example we can print hexadecimal values, binary values, scientific numbers, etc.

+## Type Casting & Conversion

+- Type casting allows us to change the data types of certain data.
+- For instance we can change floats to intergers and vice versa.
+- The only way this doesn't work is converting a char datatype to int or float.
+- Casting is explicit conversion.
+- Conversion is automatic conversion.
+- Type promotion is the automatic conversion a data type into a different one when you perform operations on two same data types.

 ## Key Notes

 - The difference between _print_ and _println_ is that _println_ will always output with a new line.